 The ability to communicate our needs and wants is one of life’s most basic activities.
 Communication involves the exchange of information between a sender and a receiver.
 It’s a two-way street—the sender and receiver are both necessary for communication to take place.
 For communication to be effective, the sender and receiver each need to understand the message being communicated and the method being used to communicate.

-All children communicate, but some children with visual impairments and additional disabilities may not use spoken or written language.
+All children communicate, but some children with blindness or low vision and additional disabilities may not use spoken or written language.
 However, these are not the only ways to get a message across—as anyone knows who has ever heard a baby cry!
 There are a variety of communication methods and systems that may be appropriate for your child who has visual and multiple disabilities.
 These range from gestures to manual signs, to systems using objects, pictures, or symbols, to technological devices—or to combinations of all these methods.

 The following are some of the terms you may hear in regard to communication methods for your child: